 The subject property is about 32.55 acres in size and zoned RA (Residential Single Agriculture) and RM2 (Multi-Family Residential).
-The applicant is proposing to divide the subject property into 171 residential lots (within 4 Phases/Sections).
+The applicant is proposing to divide the subject property into 177 residential lots (within 4 Phases/Sections).

-Section A: Lots 1-76 (Lots 34-72 are designed for townhomes)
+Section A: 82 Lots (Lots 34-75 are designed for townhomes)

-Section B: Lots 77-100 Section C: Lots 101-134 Section D: Lots 135-171
+Section B: 24 Lots Section C: 37 Lots Section D: 34 Lots

 The applicant is also requesting alternative street standards as outlined in the narrative and on the site plans.
-Along with an adjustment and alternative street standard request to street grade and an adjustment to lot depth requirements.
-Both adjustments have been addressed in the narrative below and were approved with the original SUB-ADJ19-08 & UGA17-03MOD1 approval.
+Along with an adjustment request to street grade, an adjustment to lot depth, an adjustment to double lot depth, and an adjustment to lot to depth ratio.